Banco Azteca Network Operations Center

 What they had

 The screens the operations center staff stared at were torture to look at.
-Each employee in the operations center was responsible for a specific part of the business, represented by scrolling data streams on their terminal as well as on a bank of 54 large-format monitors at one end of the room.
+Each NOC employee was responsible for a specific part of the business, represented by scrolling data streams on their terminal and on a bank of 54 large-format monitors at one end of the room.

-I observed that toward the end of each shift, when the engineers' eyes began to tire, they would get up from their desks and approach the monitor array at the front of the room to get a better view of the tiny scrolling boxes of text they were required to watch.
+We observed that when the engineers' eyes began to tire toward the end of each shift, they would get up from their desks and approach the monitor array at the front of the room to get a better view of the tiny scrolling boxes of text they were required to watch.

 Ethnographic research

-This project afforded a most unusual opportunity: since I was designing a system for a very small group of people, I had the chance to interview each user individually and tailor the system design to their needs with an unprecedented degree of specificity.
-Rather than generalizing people into personas, I addressed the needs of the actual people in the system design, down to their role, responsibility, even where their desk is located in the operations center.
+This project afforded us a most unusual opportunity: since we were designing a system for a very small group of people, we had the chance to interview each user individually and tailor the system design to their needs with unprecedented specificity.
+Rather than generalizing people into personas, we addressed the needs of the actual people in the system design, down to their roles and responsibilities and even the location of their desks within the NOC.

 persona document